Skip to main content

 TL;DR

-An AI chatbot trained on your knowledge base can resolve 60-70% of website support questions without a developer.
-According to Zendesk's 2025 CX Benchmark, a 15% increase in assisted resolutions correlates with an 11% drop in churn.
-KwikUI deployed a chatbot for 3,000+ users and resolved 65% of tickets automatically with 2 founders and zero support staff.
+An AI chatbot trained on your knowledge base resolves 60-70% of website support questions with no developer.
+Zendesk's 2025 CX Benchmark shows a 15% lift in AI-assisted resolutions correlates with 11% lower churn.
+KwikUI deployed a chatbot for 3,000+ users, hit 65% auto-resolution, and runs support with 2 founders and zero support staff.

-What kind of chatbot should you choose for your website?
+What kind of chatbot should you pick for your website?

-There are three categories of website chatbots, and picking the wrong one wastes weeks.
+There are three categories.
 Rule-based bots follow scripted decision trees.
-AI-powered bots use large language models like OpenAI GPT-4o or Anthropic Claude to understand questions in natural language.
-Hybrid bots combine both, using rules for structured flows and AI for open-ended questions.
+AI-powered bots use large language models like OpenAI GPT-4o or Anthropic Claude to parse natural language.
+Hybrid bots combine both, using structured flows for ordering or booking and AI for open-ended questions.

 Which chatbot platforms work best for small teams?

-The market has exploded.
-Dozens of platforms now offer no-code chatbot builders.
-But they vary wildly in pricing, AI capability, and integration depth.
-For a more detailed breakdown, our guide to the best AI chatbot builders for small business ranks platforms by use case and budget.
-Here’s a comparison based on platforms we’ve tested with actual client deployments.
+For a deeper feature breakdown, our guide to the best AI chatbot builders for small business ranks platforms by use case and budget.
+Here’s what we’ve seen across actual client deployments.

 PlatformStarting PriceAI ModelIntegrationsBest For